How to find bibliographic citations that refer to objects in the Museum’s collection

 The Museum’s website

 - Many object records in the Collections Search on the Museum’s website include bibliographical references.
-Search the Collections by accession number, keywords, atist names, etc.
+Search the Collections by accession number, keywords, artist names, etc.

-- Articles in the Heilbrunn Timeline of Art History contain bibliographic references for particular objects, artists and broader topics in art history.
-Also included in the Timeline is a bibliography of more than 3200 Museum publications, published since 1964, as well as other publications focused on works of art in the Museum’s collection.
-The Heilbrunn Timeline of Art History is searchable by accession number, keywords, atist names, etc.
+- Articles in the Heilbrunn Timeline of Art History often contain bibliographic references for particular objects, artists and broader topics in art history.
+The Heilbrunn Timeline of Art History is searchable by accession number, keywords, artist names, etc.

 - If the artist of the work is known, try a subject search by artist’s name (last name first).
 If the work of art is particularly well known, you may also try a keyword search by the title of the work [e.g. , The Harvesters, Portrait of Gertrude Stein, Aristotle contemplating the bust of Homer].
 Note: Watsonline is a library catalog and not an object database, and it is not searchable by accession number.

 - Other important sources for bibliographic citations are catalogues raisonnés and subject bibliographies.
 These types of materials can be easily located using the advanced search feature.
 For example:

 - To find a catalogue raisonné for Picasso enter Subject Word “Picasso” AND Subject Word “catalogues raisonnes”

 - To find a bibliography on Picasso enter Subject Word “Picasso” AND Subject Word “bibliography”

 The Museum’s Periodicals